 The IARC cancer finding forced the EPA to take its glyphosate review more seriously.
 That slowed down the process.
 Now, the decision is in the hands of the Trump administration’s EPA.

-It's past time for the EPA to do its job by ending Monsanto's reign of terror.
+It's past time for the EPA to do its job by banning glyphosate and ending Monsanto's reign of terror.

 The evidence backing up WHO’s finding is strong:

-• Increased rates of non-Hodgkin lymphoma were found in occupational exposure studies of workers who handled glyphosate in the USA, Canada and Sweden.
+• Increased rates of non-Hodgkin lymphoma were found in occupational exposure studies of workers who handled glyphosate in the US, Canada and Sweden.

 • Our bodies absorb glyphosate.
-This is indicated by the fact that glyphosate is found in the blood and urine of, not only agricultural workers but also, the urban people who are exposed only through the food they eat.
+This is indicated by the fact that glyphosate is found in the blood and urine of not only agricultural workers but also people in urban areas who are exposed to glyphosate through the food they eat.

 • Our intestinal microbes metabolize glyphosate just like soil microbes do.
 When people are poisoned by glyphosate, aminomethylphosphoric acid (AMPA), a metabolite of glyphosate that’s found in contaminated soil and water, is found in their blood.